-A while ago, Microsoft announced that it would soon support converting Word documents to PowerPoint presentations.
-If this sounds like a useful feature for your workflow, you’re in luck; Microsoft released the conversion tool today.
+A while ago, Microsoft announced that it would soon include support for converting Word documents to PowerPoint presentations.
+If this sounds like a useful feature for your workflow, you’re in luck; Microsoft released the conversion tool this week today.

 Microsoft has posted all the juicy details on the Tech Community website.
-The news was no surprise, as Microsoft has alluded to this feature in the past.
+The news came as no surprise, as Microsoft has hinted at this feature in the past.
 However, it is now available for public use.

-There is a small catch; you cannot use the feature yet in the software version of Word.
-It’s currently only in Word for the web, so you need to use Microsoft’s cloud office service to convert Word documents to PowerPoint.
+There is a small catch; you can’t use the feature in the software version of Word yet.
+It’s currently only available in Word for the web, so you’ll need to use Microsoft’s cloud office service to convert Word documents to PowerPoint.

-Unfortunately, you can’t grab any Word document, guide it through the converter, and get a well-crafted PowerPoint presentation.
-The AI needs some guidance on what the most important talking points in your document are to generate a slide for each.
+Unfortunately, you can’t grab a random Word document, run it through the converter and get a well-crafted PowerPoint presentation.
+The AI still needs some guidance on what the main conversation topics in your document are to generate a slide for each.

-To do this, you need correctly formatted headers in your Word document to guide the AI.
+To do this, you need properly formatted headers in your Word document to guide the AI.
 Once that’s done, the AI will go through your document and pick keywords to design slides.
-It will even find relevant media to add slides to you.
+It will even find relevant media to add to your slides.

-To try this feature, Microsoft has described some useful steps to convert a Word document into a PowerPoint presentation:
+If you’d like to give this feature a try, Microsoft has outlined some helpful steps to convert a Word document into a PowerPoint presentation:

-- Open a document that you want to convert to a presentation in Word for the web.
+- Open a document you want to convert to a presentation in Word for the web.

-- If requested, choose a design theme for your presentation.
+- If prompted, choose a design theme for your presentation.

-- Click Open Presentation to see the results in PowerPoint for the web.
+- Click Open Presentation to view the results in PowerPoint for the web.

-- The presentation is created and stored in the OneDrive root folder on the user’s computer.
+- The presentation is created and saved to the root of OneDrive on the user’s computer.

 Unfortunately, the tool currently only supports English and cannot transfer media from your Word document to PowerPoint.
 However, you can manually add some once the AI has created the presentation.